 - Our PC applications provide a mechanism to check the integrity of the information that is stored in the file.

 Ultimately this is a question for a legal professional in your particular jurisdiction.

 However, we are aware of recordings from Total Recall VR systems being used for legal processes in numerous countries around the world, and to date have never been informed of Total Recall VR recordings not being accepted for use in legal proceedings.

-For example, on March 6th 2016 CBS News (USA) broadcasted a story titled “King of Coal”, in which it explained how a CEO of a major company was convicted of workplace safety crimes which resulted in 29 deaths.
-During the story 60 Minutes showed the actual Total Recall VR equipment which captured the recordings which were used in the court case to prove the crimes.
+For example, on March 6th 2016 CBS News (USA) broadcasted a story titled “King of Coal” in which it explained how a CEO of a major company was convicted of workplace safety crimes which resulted in 29 deaths.
+During the story the 60 Minutes show showed the actual Total Recall VR equipment which captured the recordings which were used in the court case to prove the crimes.
 Segments of the recordings were also aired during the story.